Hard to Digest Foods: Are You Ready for Some Surprises?

 Drinking alcohol can also inflame the lining of the stomach, preventing nutrients from being properly absorbed by your system.

-Gluten can be difficult for some to digest, not just celiacs—as I’ve written before.
-You may even have a sensitivity to it and not know it.
+Some people find gluten difficult to digest.
+This does not just apply to those stricken with Celiac disease.
+You may even have a mild sensitivity to it and not even know it.

-The usual suspects here can be breads, pastas and cereals.
+Breads, pastas and cereals are the usual suspects here.
 But there are some less obvious foods that can also contain a fair amount of gluten: beer, certain sauces, dressings and processed foods, and as such, should not be discounted when trying to limit gluten intake.

-It’s important to keep in mind that not all people may experience troublesome symptoms after ingesting gluten, but its reduction should be considered if plagued by ongoing digestive problems.
+It’s important to keep in mind that not all people may experience troublesome symptoms after ingesting gluten, but consider its reduction if plagued by ongoing digestive problems.

 The list I offer here is by no means an exclusive one, but more of a sweeping guideline.
 Some of the foods to which I listed may be common knowledge, but the others not so much.
 And these are often the ones that people tend to overlook when trying to pinpoint the causes of their digestive troubles.